RoadrunnerWMC/ndspy/README.md

 ndspy provides both a Python API and a set of simple command-line tools that make use of it.
-The command-line tools let you convert files to and from binary formats without having to write any Python code yourself .
+The command-line tools let you convert files to and from binary formats without having to write any Python code yourself.
 The API is suitable for use in applications written in Python, and in scripts to do more complex tasks than the command-line tools are capable of.

 As ndspy is written in pure Python, it is cross-platform and should run on all platforms Python supports.